opening reception: sat., may 25, 5:30-8pm

 The prints feature representations of battles and wars fought since antiquity, as well as propaganda posters used to indoctrinate and manipulate men and the society at large into believing that the mutual killing the men are made to engage in is necessary, honorable, and heroic.
 Images from as early as 4,000 BCE point out the ongoing advocacy for the idea of heroic manliness, a notion that has sped billions of men into their death.
 Finally, images of precise marching formations in military parades include a photo of the precise rows of thousands of white crosses in the military cemetery in Arlington Virginia.

-While the installation doesn’t answer any questions, it hopes to create awareness of this sacrificial purpose human civilizations have assigned to men throughout the ages.
+While the installation doesn’t answer any questions, it hopes to create awareness of this almost sacrificial role human civilizations have assigned to men throughout the ages - to kill and get killed in return.

 To complement the installation a life-size puppet delivers a more detailed lecture about this human aberration.
 Her sidekick, a small boy puppet, asks controversial questions that the audience might want to ask.
-A line of dowel sticks become marching soldiers and an otherworldly spirit-figure sings her commentaries on the foolishness of mankind.
+A line of dowel sticks become marching soldiers, and an otherworldly spirit-figure sings her commentaries on the foolishness of mankind.
+Songs by Jane Wang and live music by Kiowa Hammonds add their voices.

 - Hanne Tierney